Bideford Town Hall

 Bideford Town Hall is a municipal building at the corner of Bridge Street and New Road in Bideford, Devon, England.
-The building, which is the meeting place of Bideford Town Council, is a Grade II listed building.
+The building, which is the meeting place of Bideford Town Council and is also used for some meetings of Torridge District Council, is a Grade II listed building.

 History

 A medieval town hall in Bideford was the venue for the "court of inquisition" on 3 July 1682 into the activities of Temperance Lloyd, Susannah Edwards and Mary Trembles, who were all hanged on 25 August 1682, the last three women to be executed for witchcraft in England.
 A second town hall in the town, which accommodated cells in the basement for both criminals and debtors, was completed in 1698.
 In the early 19th century the local borough council met in the old Bridge Hall on the north side of Bridge Street, which had been rebuilt in 1758.